![]() |

 Our office would require your express authorization to

-proceed with preparing the patent application, and we would require a non-refundable retainer, usually $2,000 concurrently with the
+proceed with preparing the patent application, and we would require a non-refundable retainer, usually $2,000

 authorization.
 The balance of the initial legal fee, filing fee and